-This document defines the specifications for the development and manufacture of 406 MHz distress beacons and the beacon message content.
+This document defines the specifications for the development and manufacture of 406 MHz distress Second-Generation Beacons (SGBs) and the beacon message content.

 Other materials, such as sets of videos, graphics, images, history book, Information Bulletin and published articles are available free-of-charge from the Cospas-Sarsat website at www.cospas-sarsat.int under the Media Gallery tab.